tfabris/BlueGigaEmpeg/README.md

 modified empeg to any tuner module after you make this modification.

 Disassemble your empeg player by carefully removing the fascia, lid and drive tray.
-Refer to the empeg FAQ for disassembly instructions.
 You must do the disassembly carefully so as not to damage the empeg.
-You should theoretically be able to do this without disconnecting the IDE cable, but it might be easier if you do.
-You should not need to remove the display board as long as you are careful not to break any of the components sticking off the back of the display board.
+You should theoretically be able to do this without disconnecting the IDE cable and without removing the display board.
+Be very careful not to break any of the components sticking off the back of the display board.

+###  Disassembly of empeg Car:

+- Use a 2.5mm hex tool to carefully remove four hex bolts from the fascia.

+- Gently remove fascia, buttons, rotary control, and colored lens.

+- Extend the hinged pullout handle during the next step.
+This lowers the keeper hooks on the top of the player, which keep it hooked into the sled and which will also interfere with the lid removal if they aren't lowered.
+  If you have trouble removing the lid in the next step, first double check that the handle is in the extended position.

+- Remove lid by sliding it forward and upward over the tabs.
+This may be tricky on some players, requiring some gentle levering against the tabs with a screwdriver.
+You shouldn't need to bend or force anything, but it may be a bit of a tight fit as you remove it.
+Use caution not to slip and damage the components on the display board.

+- Do not remove the display board.

+- Remove four Phillips screws on the outside sides of the player which are holding the disk drive tray in place.
+Careful not to strip the screw heads by using the wrong size of screwdriver.
+They might be Posidrive screws, I'm not actually sure.
+I'm not sure of the correct bit size; I go through my bit selection until I find a bit that fits good and tight.

+- Gently and carefully lift out the drive tray.
+Make sure not to bump any of the components on the back of the display board.
+There are some particularly fragile components there, and it's really important that you don't bump them, or your empeg display will stop working entirely.
+They are really easy to hit, too, so be super careful.

+- When lifting out the drive tray, take note of how the IDE cable is folded and routed so that you can put it back exactly as you found it.

+- Do not disconnect the IDE cable.
+You should be able to set the drive tray aside carefully, without disconnecting the cable.

+###  Jumper the I2S pads to the docking connector wires:

 Refer to the annotated photograph in this repository named "I2S Wiring Modification Photo.jpg" to help understand the wiring instructions below.